tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ### Recursion in Bulletproofs Inner-product Proofs

-In Bulletproofs range proofs, a prover commits to a value $v$ and seeks to construct an IPP to the fact that $v \in [ 0 , 2^n ) $.
-Pedersen commitments are used to keep the value of $v$ confidential, and are expressed as inner-products.
+In Bulletproofs range proofs, a prover commits to a value $v​$ and seeks to construct an IPP to the fact that $v \in [ 0 , 2^n ) ​$.
+Pedersen commitments are used to keep the value of $v​$ confidential, and are expressed as inner-products.

 The main recursive part of a range proof is the IPP.
 The inner-product of two vectors $\mathbf{a}$, $\mathbf{b}$ and the